Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 - While research and practice has demonstrated the success of these strategies, academic units should use at their discretion based on current practices and/or constraints.

-- It is expected that academic units will modify, adjust, and/or adapt these recommendations in accordance with such factors as the size of a search committee and pool of candidates, the breadth of areas encompassed in the position description, and the standards of each discipline.
+- It is expected that campus units will modify, adjust, and/or adapt these recommendations in accordance with such factors as the size of a search committee and pool of candidates, the breadth of areas encompassed in the position description, and the standards of each discipline.

 - Search committee members and chairs are encouraged to consult their respective Dean's office on questions regarding requirement and hiring policies or specific college/school requirements.